What Are Your Options To Treat Gout?

 - Definitely rest the affected joint, that means don’t put too much weight on it.
 If it’s on the toe or foot area, avoid walking, this will speed up your recovery.
 If you are going to walk try and use a cane for some support.

 - Drink a lot of water while suffering from an attack at least 12 glasses in a day in order to stabilize uric acid levels to a normal level.
-Some folks will add apple cider vinegar or even baking soda in water to lower uric acid levels a little quicker.
-Other gout patients have also experienced pain relief by eating a lot of cherries.
+Some folks will add apple cider vinegar or even baking soda in water that may help control uric acid levels a little quicker.
+Other gout patients may have also experienced pain relief by eating a lot of cherries.

 - Watch what you eat since you are at a very sensitive point.
 Try and eat no meat and make sure to not drink any alcoholic beverage and no foods or beverages high in sugar.

 - If you visit a doctor, most likely he will treat you with NSAIDs like corticosteroids which will either be injected in the affected joint or given for you to take orally to get rid of the pain.

 - A doctor’s most effective choice will be colchicine (Colcrys) which can be given in combination with NSAIDs.
 If you experience side effects with anti-inflammatory painkillers, colchicine can do the job in getting rid of your gout pain within a few days.
 The recommended dose is about 0.5 mg two to four times a day depending on your age, weight and health.
 Watch out because colchicine does cause nausea, diarrhoea and sometimes vomiting.
 It’s very important your doctor starts you off with a low dose to see how you react to it and only then increase it higher.

 Treatments and gout medications that are available to you to prevent future gout attacks